 The Federal Reserve caps both money market accounts and savings accounts at no more than six withdrawals or “convenient transfers” each month.
 That includes ATM withdrawals, checks, debit card swipes, or online transfers.

 Money market accounts pay similar interest rates as high-yield savings accounts, at least at their highest offers.
-For example, as of early June 2020, UFB Direct paid the same interest rate for both its high-yield savings and its money market accounts.
+For example, as of June 2021, UFB Direct paid the same annual percentage yield (APY) for both its high-yield savings and its money market accounts.

 Some banks pay interest on a sliding scale, based on your balance.
 The higher your balance, the higher the interest they pay.

 Banks sometimes charge monthly maintenance fees if your account falls below a certain balance as well.
-These run the gamut from no minimum balance requirement to balances of $25,000 or more required to avoid monthly fees.
+These run the gamut from no minimum balance requirement to account minimums of $25,000 or more required to avoid monthly fees.

 Every bank charges fees if you exceed the allowed number of withdrawals each month.
 As noted above, the Federal Reserve restricts these accounts to six withdrawals per month, and some banks set their own limit lower — at least to avoid paying a withdrawal fee.